 Black Lives Matter protesters must disperse by 5pm on Saturday, police warn

-Strict conditions have been imposed on protests in the capital due to fears there could be clashes with the police and far-right counter protesters.
+Police fear anti-racism protesters were clash with counter-demonstrations organised by far-right groups.

-The Met have told those planning on joining the Black Lives Matter demonstrations that they must be off the streets by 5pm on Saturday.
+Police in London have told those planning on joining Black Lives Matter demonstrations that they must be off the streets by 5pm on Saturday.

 In an attempt to avoid a repeat of last week’s violent clashes with police, protesters have been told they must stick to the planned route that will run from Hyde Park to Whitehall.